Originally published in the October 2015 issue of Quadrant.

 These reflections, along with other fragments of the book that would have been, were collected by Naipaul’s surviving family and published under the title An Unfinished Journey (1986).
 The brief accounts of his visit to Australia suggest that he did not, in fact, find it a land devoid of imperial hangovers, but did find it a post-imperial society unlike any he had known.
 His Australian seatmate on the flight from Bali to Sydney gives him a hard time, not for his dark skin, but for hailing from London (“I don’t like Poms”).
 The Aboriginal street singer he meets in the Sydney CBD dresses and speaks like a Jamaican Rastafarian (“I and I want to be free / For I Aborigine / Never will I lose my identity”).
 The impression conveyed is of an upside-down sort of post-colonialism, which Naipaul was just beginning to make sense of.

-There is no shortage of reasons to regret that this Australian narrative will never be written, but of all the tragedies encompassed by Naipaul’s early death, the bitterest one for those who did not know him personally is this: that his intuition was correct, that Australia really was uniquely placed to shed new light on the problem of empire and its aftermath.
+Of all the tragedies encompassed by Naipaul’s early death, the bitterest one for those who did not know him personally is this: that his intuition was correct, that Australia really was uniquely placed to shed new light on the problem of empire and its aftermath.
 What’s more, the moment when this accomplished novelist might have brought freshness to the topic was one of crisis for post-colonial writing in general and the post-colonial novel in particular, when such freshness could have done some good.

 * * * * *